jenkins-x/lighthouse/cmd/strobe/README.md

 controller](https://github.com/kubernetes/kubernetes/blob/v1.25.2/pkg/controller/cronjob/cronjob_controllerv2.go).

-A key implementation detail is that, since there is no timestamp available for when a new periodic is added (as there would be when creating a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), for example), there is no way to know whether it was added after or before the most recent schedule time.
+A key implementation detail is that, since there is no timestamp available for when a new periodic is added (unlike when creating a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), for example), there is no way to know whether it was added after or before the most recent schedule time.
 For this reason, Strobe will schedule a job as soon